Ronan Lee, the ALP member for Indooroopilly in the Queensland Legislative Assembly, has quit the ALP and joined the Australian Greens.

 Lee has been a Parliamentary Secretary in the Bligh government since last April.

 Born in Ireland, Lee was first elected in 2001.

 At a press conference with Senator Bob Brown this afternoon, Lee expressed disappointment with the environmental policies of the Bligh government.

-Click the Play button to listen to Ronan Lee and Senator Bob Brown:
+- Listen to Ronan Lee and Senator Bob Brown (19m)

 The Member for Indooroopilly, Ronan Lee, is Queensland’s first Greens MP.
 Mr Lee resigned from the Labor Party today.

 Mr Lee, who won Indooroopilly from the Liberals in 2001 and then retained the seat in 2004 and 2006, says he will provide a strong, sensible response to the climate crisis for Queensland.

 Mr Lee said, “Queensland needs to take advantage of its natural advantages to make our state the world’s leading solar power economy”.